Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-MW-Deployment-Guide.md

 **SharePoint Online Artifacts Provisioning**

 1. Add SharePoint Administration account as a site collection administrators.
-1. Make sure the users’ Email id is right in the “resources\site.xml”
+1. Make sure the users Email id is right in the “resources\site.xml”
 1. Make the needed changes in "resources\site.xml"
 1. Trigger the [CD-SPO-Provision-Uat-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=593)
 1. Provide the below inputs as provided in the example.